xpdota/triggevent-site/pages/Automarkers.md

 This page is a general overview of how FFXIV automarkers work in Triggevent.
 For information on automarkers for specific duties, please visit the relevant pages:
 - For UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.
 - For DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.
+  - There is also a thunderstruck automarker, and Easy Triggers make it trivial to build your own automarkers for other mechanics such as Doom.
 - For The Omega Protocol (Ultimate) marks, visit the [Omega Protocol](/pages/triggers/The-Omega-Protocol-Ultimate.md) page.
+It currently includes:
+  - Looper nth in line debuff automarker
+  - Pantokrator nth in line debuff automarker
+  - Party Synergy/Playstation head markers automarks - separate customization for mid/remote
+  - Sniper Cannon (P3 transition) automarkers
+  - Monitor automark

 This page covers general setup and development of new automarks.